 Australian volunteers have supported partner organisations in Eswatini to achieve their development goals since 1988.
 The Australian Government's Australian Volunteers Program continues this rich history.
-The Australian Volunteers Program develops long-term, mutually respectful partnerships with organisations across the Pacific, Asia, and Africa to contribute to locally led change and the realisation of the Sustainable Development Goals.
+The Australian Volunteers Program develops long-term, mutually respectful partnerships with organisations across the Pacific, Asia, and Africa to contribute to locally-led change and the realisation of the Sustainable Development Goals.
 The program aims to:

-- Support partner organisations to progress their development objectives - Increase program participants' cultural awareness and build stronger connections across countries - Increase key stakeholders' appreciation of the value of volunteering australianvolunteers.com С Jo Leung, Australian volunteer Project Coordinator of the Wheelchair Basketball Project at Cheshire Homes.
-Photo: Matthew Willman 1 Australian volunteer Jo Leung (fifth from left) with Wheelchair Basketball Project participants at Cheshire Homes.
-Photo: Matthew Willman 2 Anissa Dove, Australian volunteer Social Development Coordinator, and Nellie Sihlongonyane, Community Liaison Officer at Gone Rural.
-Photo: Matthew Willman

-Preparing dyed grasses at Gone Rural for distribution to women weavers in regional parts of Eswatini.
-Photo: Matthew Willman

-Our work in Eswatini

-Our Southern Africa team works closely with our Eswatini partners to understand their priorities and objectives.
+- Support partner organisations to progress their development objectives - Increase program participants' cultural awareness and build stronger connections across countries - Increase key stakeholders' appreciation of the value of volunteering australianvolunteers.com Jo Leung, Australian volunteer Project Coordinator of the Wheelchair Basketball Project at Cheshire Homes, Photo.
+Matthew Willman Australian volunteer Jo Leung (fifth from left) with Wheelchair Basketball Project participants at Cheshire Homes, Photo.
+Matthew Willman Cheshire Homes mural.
+Photo: Matthew Willman Preparing dyed grasses at Gone Rural for distribution to women weavers in regional parts of Eswatini.
+Photo: Matthew Willman Our work in Eswatini Our Southern Africa team works closely with our Eswatini partners to understand their priorities and objectives.
 Together with our partners, we identify how the program can support them and how that support might change over time.

-The program provides support across a range of development priorities in eSwatini, including:

-- Gender equality and women's empowerment

-- Reducing violence against women and girls

-- Education (including science)

-- Youth

-- Working with people with disabilities

-- Human rights

-- Environmental management

-- Strengthening institutions that promote stability and sustainability

-In Eswatini, we partner with organisations working in a broad range of sectors, including social infrastructure and services, government and civil society, and health.
+The program provides support across a range of development priorities in eSwatini, including: - Gender equality and women's empowerment - Reducing violence against women and girls - Education (including science) - Youth - Working with people with disabilities - Human rights - Environmental management - Strengthening institutions that promote stability and sustainability In Eswatini, we partner with organisations working in a broad range of sectors, including social infrastructure and services, government and civil society, and health.
 Program partners are mainly local or national non-governmental organisations.

-Most in-country volunteer assignments are with partners in Mbabane, Piggs Peak, Matsapha, Malkerns, and Manzini.
+Most in-country volunteer assignments are with partners in Mbabane, Piggs Peak, Matsapha, and Manzini.
 The program also supports partners through remote volunteer assignments.
 The program facilitates opportunities for partners to connect with each other, exchange knowledge and share experiences.
 For example, partners participate in online and face-to-face events that focus on specific sectors or topics such as disability inclusion, gender equality and safeguarding.

-//

-NGOs are always in need of various skill sets they cannot often afford, so I would recommend the Australian Volunteers Program as it adds value to the organisation in terms of learning a new skill, fundraising, tapping into other digital platforms, etc. We are thankful for the opportunity we've been assigned with the volunteer."
+NGOs are always in need of various skill sets they cannot often afford, so I would recommend the Australian Volunteers Program as it adds value to the organisation in terms of learning a new skill, fundraising, tapping into other digital platforms, etc. We are thankful for the opportunity we've been assigned with the volunteer.'

-Khabo Dlamini, Chesire Homes of Swaziland

 Since 2018 the program in Eswatini has supported

-5+

-partner

 organisations

-10+
+Australian

-Australian volunteers
+volunteers

+15+ assignments

-15+ volunteer assignments
+in-country volunteer assignments

-6

-Small grants
+small grants

+volunteer assignments
-From time to time, our partners can apply for small grants to support their vital work and progress towards achieving their development objectives.

-Small grants have supported over 200 partners to deliver hundreds of projects across the program.
-Projects have been across a range of thematic areas including gender equality, disability and social inclusion, climate action and organisational strengthening.
+Small grants Through the Impact Fund, we provide small grants of up to AUD\$10,000 to our partners to support their vital work and progress towards achieving their development objectives.
+The Impact Fund has supported over 200 partners to deliver hundreds of projects.
+Projects have been across a range of thematic areas including gender equality, disability and social inclusion, climate action, organisational strengthening, and COVID-19 response and recovery.
+Australian organisations We also partner with Australian organisations who share our commitment to locally-led change.

-Australian organisations

-We also partner with Australian organisations who share our commitment to locally led change.
 We support existing partnerships between overseas partners and Australian organisations and identify opportunities for new partnerships.
 Australian partners contribute to skills and knowledge exchange and support volunteer recruitment.